gudshugo/hotel-book-api/README.md

 `docker-compose -f [PROJECT_ROOT_PATH]\docker-compose.yml up -d`

-3 - After that, the API endpoints will already be available for calling at `http://localhost:8080`.
+3 - After that, wait a few second and the API endpoints will already be available for calling at `http://localhost:8080`.

 # API Endpoins:

-1 - Create reservation endpoint -> API endpoint that creates a new reservation.
+1 - **Create reservation endpoint.**

+**Description**: API endpoint that creates a new reservation.
 **Syntax**: `http://localhost:8080/api/v1/reservation`
-**Parameters**: A json body, as in the example:
+**Input**: A JSON body, such as:
 ```json
 {
     "room_id": 1,